-- EMPACT Coordinators;
+- National/Agencies' EMPACT Coordinators;

 - Drivers of the OAPs;

 - Coordinators of CHSGs;

 - the Chair of the COSI Support Group;

 - the General Secretariat of the Council;

 - the European Commission services;

 - the EEAS;

-- Europol, in particular the EST to facilitate the meeting and Analysis Projects supporting the OAPs;
+- Europol, in particular the EST, the Grant Administration Team and Analysis Projects Contact

+Points (AP CPs);

 - other EU JHA agencies participating in the OAPs.

-The Presidency may decide to invite Co-Drivers, representatives of other Union bodies and Council structures (e.g. COSI Support Group, LEWP - police and customs format, networks of practitioners), and Member States' experts on specific topics to relevant parts of the meetings.
+The Presidency may decide to invite Co-Drivers, representatives of other Union bodies and Council structures (e.g. COSI Support Group, LEWP - police and customs format, EU networks/expert groups of practitioners), and Member States' experts on specific topics to relevant parts of the meetings.
 Furthermore, where justified, partners might be invited to a dedicated part of the NEC meeting (for further details see chapter 2.4).